What's New at the World Deaf Information Resource Project?

-March 3, 2010: We added The Finnish Federation of Hard of Hearing (FFHOH), Svenska hörselförbundets (Swedish Hearing Association), Finnish Association of Parents of Deaf and Hard of Hearing Children (The KLVL) in the Finland page.We added five new organizations in the Canada page, Canadian Hearing Society, Independent Living Canada, Canadian Hard of Hearing Association, South-East Deaf and Hard of Hearing Services.
-We also updated and added organizations in Austria, Belgium, Czech Republic and Denmark country pages.
+March 3, 2010: We added The Finnish Federation of Hard of Hearing, Svenska hörselförbundets (Swedish Hearing Association), Finnish Association of Parents of Deaf and Hard of Hearing Children (The KLVL) on the Finland page.We added new organizations to the Canada page: Canadian Hearing Society, Independent Living Canada, Canadian Hard of Hearing Association, and South-East Deaf and Hard of Hearing Services.
+We also updated and added organizations for Austria, Belgium, Czech Republic, and Denmark pages.

-March 1, 2010: Belize NAD is no longer operating and was removed from the Belize page.
-If you have any information you would like to submit for Belize please contact the World Deaf Resource Information Project.
+March 1, 2010: Belize NAD is no longer operating, and was therefore removed from the Belize page.
+If you have any information you would like to submit for Belize, please contact the WDIRP.

-February 25, 2010: We completed updating the India page with Deaf schools.
+February 25, 2010: We finished updating the India page by adding a list of Deaf schools.
 We also created sub-pages for each state.

-February 15, 2010: We created a new page for Chadwith Deaf organizations and deaf schools.
+February 15, 2010: We created a new page for Chad with Deaf organizations and schools.
 A new organization, Las Voces del Silencio (LAVOSI), was added to the Guatemala page.

-February 12, 2010: We updated the Argentinapage with organizations in 20 provinces, Buenos Aires City, Province of Buenos Aires, Catamarca, Chaco, Chubut, Cordoba, Corrientes, Entre Rios, Jujuy, La Rioja, Mendoza, Misiones, Neuquen, Rio Negro, Salta, San Juan, Santa Cruz, Santa Fe and Tierra del Fuego Tucuman.
-We also began working on uploading schools in all 28 states and 7 union territories of India.
+February 12, 2010: We updated the Argentina page with organizations in Buenos Aires City, Province of Buenos Aires, Catamarca, Chaco, Chubut, Cordoba, Corrientes, Entre Rios, Jujuy, La Rioja, Mendoza, Misiones, Neuquen, Rio Negro, Salta, San Juan, Santa Cruz, Santa Fe, and Tierra del Fuego Tucuman.
+We also began uploading schools in all 28 states and seven union territories of India.
 Sub-pages were added to accommodate the large number of Deaf schools in India.

-February 8, 2010: In the Jordan page, we added new deaf schools in provinces Al Karak, Amman, Az Zaraqa' and Irbid.
+February 8, 2010: For the Jordan page, we added new deaf schools in Al Karak, Amman, Az Zaraqa', and Irbid provinces.

-February 4, 2010: In the South Africa page, contact person and Principal was added to Carel du Toit Centre and website and description was added to the Dominican-Grimley School.
+February 4, 2010: For the South Africa page, a contact person and principal were added to Carel du Toit Centre and website, and a description was added to the Dominican-Grimley School.
 A new organization, deafPLUS, was added to the UK page.

-February 1, 2010: A new page for Haiti was created and added to the World Deaf Information Resource Project.
-Several new organizations were added to the Sierra Leone page, including organizations for interpreters, sports, religions and Deaf schools.
+February 1, 2010: A new page for Haiti was added to the World Deaf Information Resource Project.
+Several new organizations were added to the Sierra Leone page, including organizations for interpreters, sports, religions, and Deaf schools.

 January 19, 2010: Email addresses were added for "Friends in Need" on the Lebanon page.

-January 15, 2010: A new Site Map has been created to help guide people through the World Deaf Information Resource Project.
+January 15, 2010: A new Site Map was created to help guide people through the World Deaf Information Resource Project.
 The Southern Sudan Deaf Development Concern organization is added to the Sudan page.

-December 17, 2009: Two organizations, the Auroa Deaf Aid Africa and Discovering Deaf Worlds, are added to the International Deaf and Disability Organizations page under the subsection for "Organizations Working in Developing Countries."
+December 17, 2009: Two organizations, the Auroa Deaf Aid Africa and Discovering Deaf Worlds, were added to the International Deaf and Disability Organizations page under the subsection for "Organizations Working in Developing Countries."

-December 9, 2009: The Laboratory of Communication Problems is added to the Ukraine page.
+December 9, 2009: The Laboratory of Communication Problems was added to the Ukraine page.

-December 8, 2009: The name and address for the International committee of Sports for the Deaf is corrected on the International Deaf and Disability Organizations page.
+December 8, 2009: The name and address for the International Committee of Sports for the Deaf was corrected on the International Deaf and Disability Organizations page.